SirYancy/computer-apps-primer/ch4-spreadsheets/tutorial1.md

 ### Fixing alignment

 Now, we need to fix some alignment issues which gives us a good opportunity to talk about how Excel treats numbers and text differently.
+When Excel sees a cell with any letters in it, it automatically assumes it's "text" in the sense that it's made up of words or phrases.
+Whenever you enter only numerical data, Excel sees a number and allows you to do some different things with it.
+For one, it will format them differently.
+Numbers always right-align by default and text always left-aligns by default.
+Think about how we read from left to right, but we add/subtract/multiply from right to left.
+In this particular case, we have a problem with the ZIP code because ZIP codes aren't really numbers in the traditional sense.
+You never add or multiply ZIP codes, so on the packing slip, it would look nicer if we format the ZIP code as if it were text.

 <!-- Images -->
 [5]: images/tutorial1/5.png